alexkimrow/opencv_tutorial/README.md

 # OpenCV University Bootcamp

-This is a free bootcamp offered by OpenCV University.
+In order to explore and learn more about modern computer vision techniques, I have enrolled in the OpenCV University Bootcamp.
+This repository contains all the materials, code examples, and projects that I will be working on throughout the bootcamp to enhance my skills in image and video processing using OpenCV and related technologies.
 More information can be found at opencv.org.

 ## Technologies Used